The Four Most Dangerous Mistakes Any Christian Can Make

 What "to Judge" Means

 All too many Americans believe that one has to accommodate whatever anyone else might believe - even if it contradicts the facts, and/or makes absolutely no sense whatsoever.
-If you dare claim that another person's truth is, in fact, wrong, you are accused of not only being intolerant, but also being judgmental.
+If you dare claim that another person's truth is wrong, you are accused of not only being intolerant, but also judgmental.
+See Religious Pluralism

 However let's first define what the word "judge" means.
 One dictionary says it is